 The Company's approach to managing liquidity is to maintain sufficient liquidity to meet its liabilities when they become due.
 The Company's accounts payable, accrued liabilities, lease liabilities and convertible debentures are due within one year of the end of the reporting periods.
-As at June 30, 2019, the Company had sufficient resources to meet its outstanding obligations.
+As at September 30, 2019, the Company did not have sufficient resources to meet its outstanding obligations, refer to Note 29 for subsequent event information.